Nicolas-le/argumentRetrieval/README.md

 **output-file:** Link to directory with run.txt file existing in it.

 **example:** `python3 main.py --i ./code_base/corpus --o ./code_base/run`

+**requirements:** Python 3.6 is necessary at the moment, because of the Pattern.en module and some unfixed issues with this package and the newer python versions.
 ___

 #### Elastic Search